IgorMundstein/WinMemoryCleaner/README.md

 One of the reasons for this **false alarm** is that the application adds entries to the registry and creates a scheduled task to run at startup.
 Windows doesn't suggest letting applications with administrator privileges run at startup.
 I understand that, but this is the way to do it.
 I apologize, but the application cannot perform a deep memory clean without administrator privileges.

-That's a common issue that persists every time a new app version is released.
+That's a common issue that persists with every new app version.
 I constantly submit the executable to Microsoft.
 Usually, it takes up to 72 hours for Microsoft to remove the detection.
 It helps if more users [submit the app for malware analysis](https://www.microsoft.com/en-us/wdsi/filesubmission)

 Meanwhile, as a workaround, you can [add an exclusion to Windows Security](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26)